Aspatria

 It is served by Aspatria railway station.
 Aspatria is located on the fringe of the English Lake District.

-The parish church of St Kentigern was completed in 1848.
+The parish church of St Kentigern was rebuilt in 1848.
 Fragments of masonry and crosses from earlier structures on the same site are preserved there.

 History

 Pre Norman

 Aspatria is an ancient settlement and seems to have been home to a group of Norsemen who fled to the area from Ireland around 900.
 In 1789, a surgeon by the name of Rigg employed a group of labourers to level a mound called Beacon Hill, situated close behind his house at Aspatria.
-After reaching a depth of about one metre they dug into a cavity walled around with large stones and found the skeleton of a Viking chief almost complete over two metres in length.
-At the head of the gigantic skeleton lay a sword almost two metres in length, with a remarkably broad blade, ornamented with a gold and silver handle.
+After reaching a depth of about one metre they dug into a cavity walled around with large stones and found the skeleton of a Viking chief.
+At the head of the skeleton lay a sword almost five feet in length, with a remarkably broad blade, ornamented with a gold and silver handle.
 The scabbard of the sword was made of wood, lined with cloth.
 The workmen also unearthed several pieces of armour, a dirk with a silver studded handle, a golden buckled belt, and a breast plate.
 The artefacts remain the property of the British Museum.
 Further finds were made on the same site in 1997 when a mobile phone mast was being constructed.